quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 As in the previous section, the default bean name, also called bean id, is the name of the `@Bean` annotated method.
 This default id can be overriden using the `name`, or its alias `value`, attribute of the `@Bean` annotation.

+Currently we cannot create Aliases for stereotype annotation, such as `@Component`.

+This can be done with @Bean annotation:
+  - The first alias will be the unique identifier for the bean.
+  - Everything after that will be treated as alias.

 ``` java
 // Set bean name to "myBean" and alias to "beanAlias"
 @Bean({"myBean", "beanAlias"})